-In light of the unknown ultimate duration and severity of COVID-19, the Company faces a greater degree of uncertainty than normal in making certain judgments and estimates needed to apply significant accounting policies.
-The Company assessed certain accounting matters and estimates that generally require consideration of forecasted information in context with the information reasonably available to the Company as of December 31, 2021 and through the date these consolidated financial statements were issued.
+In light of the unknown ultimate duration and severity of COVID-19 and the impact of any COVID-19 variants, the Company faces a greater degree of uncertainty than normal in making certain judgments and estimates needed to apply significant accounting policies.
+The Company assessed certain accounting matters and estimates that generally require consideration of forecasted information in context with the information reasonably available to the Company as of December 31, 2022 and through the date these consolidated financial statements were issued.
 Management is not aware of any specific event or circumstance that would require an update to estimates or judgments or a revision to the carrying value of assets or liabilities.
 However, these estimates and judgments may change as new events occur and additional information is obtained, which may result in changes being recognized in the Company's consolidated financial statements in future periods.
-For example, based on macro Household & Wellness trends, consumer demand for sanitizing and disinfecting products has decelerated at a more rapid than expected rate as more consumers have become vaccinated and retailers continue to manage heavy inventories of sanitization and disinfecting products in stores.
-The Company recorded an inventory write-off of \$5.6 million throughout the year relating to certain sanitization and disinfecting products as the amount of inventory was significantly in excess of existing demand.
-In addition, the Company donated \$0.7 million of face masks to its charitable partner Baby2Baby to assist in getting these products into the hands of families in need.
-The Company will continue to monitor and evaluate the uncertainty and volatility of these conditions and, in particular, the impact on the amount and valuation of the Company's inventory in the future.
+For example, based on macro trends within our Household and Wellness product category, consumer demand for sanitizing and disinfecting products has decelerated at a more rapid than expected rate as more consumers are vaccinated and retailers continue to manage heavy inventories of sanitization and disinfecting products in stores.
+The Company recorded an inventory write-down, inclusive of overhead costs and tariffs, of \$4.3 million and \$5.6 million, during the year ended December 31, 2022 and 2021, respectively, relating to certain sanitization and disinfecting products as the amount of inventory was significantly in excess of the decreasing demand.
+Included in these inventory write-down is \$1.0 million and \$0.7 million of Company earmarked donations of excess sanitization products during the year ended December 31, 2022 and 2021, respectively, which is included in selling, general and administrative expense on the consolidated statements of comprehensive loss.
+The amount of excess sanitization products donated in future periods may differ from those earmarked for donations.

-Cash, Cash Equivalents, and Restricted Cash
+Cash and Cash Equivalents

 Cash equivalents consist of short-term, highly liquid investments with stated maturities of three months or less from the date of purchase.
 Cash equivalents comprise amounts invested in money market funds.
-As of December 31, 2020, restricted cash consisted of deposits in a bank account used to collateralize the letters of credit for certain lease arrangements.
-As of December 31, 2021, the Company is no longer required to post collateral in a restricted cash account.
-Refer to Note 8 included in these consolidated financial statements for additional information on the restricted cash account.